 I suspect that in reality they don't want to have new rewards members with large balances.
 Probably they lose money on those accounts.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of September 30, 2013 Money One Federal Credit Union had $919,000 in non-current loans and owned real-estate with $12.72 million in equity and loan loss allowances on hand to cover it.
-This gives Money One Federal Credit Union a Texas Ratio of 7.22% which is excellent.
+As of December 31, 2013 Money One Federal Credit Union had $1.68 million in non-current loans and owned real-estate with $13.03 million in equity and loan loss allowances on hand to cover it.
+This gives Money One Federal Credit Union a Texas Ratio of 12.85% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Money One Federal Credit Union has $107.47 million in assets with $13.63 million in equity, resulting in a capitalization level of 12.68%, which is excellent.